-- h) Continue to reduce water use in public parks through the use of landscaping best management practices (BMPs). - i) Continue to work with Emmet County Department of Public Works on recycling and composting efforts. - j) Explore partnerships to provide free or low-cost energy audits. - k) Work with ECDPW to educate residents on the use and benefits of Green Cones and backyard composting. - Adopt a policy that ties economic development incentives to use of green technologies in new construction.
+- g) Promote and provide incentives for WaterSense products to reduce utility customer consumption and costs. - h) Continue to reduce water use in public parks through the use of landscaping best management practices (BMPs). - Continue to work with Emmet County Department of Public Works (ECDPW) to increase recycling and composting efforts through identified metrics, and increase awareness of the importance of recycling and reuse at the household, business, and community-wide levels to create a circular economy. - j) Explore partnerships to provide free or low-cost energy audits. - k) Work with ECDPW to educate residents on the use and benefits of backyard composting. - I) Adopt a policy that ties economic development incentives to use of green technologies in new construction. - m) Continue to promote and increase participation in the Voluntary Green Pricing program offered through the City Electric Utility. - n) Remove barriers and provide incentives for residential solar installations.